 |Revenues and ReceivablesFootnote 3||Empty||X To be assessed in the selected fiscal year||X To be assessed in the selected fiscal year||Empty|

 |Financial Budgeting and Forecasting||Empty||Empty||X To be assessed in the selected fiscal year||Empty|

 |Procurement (Operating Expenditures, Contracting and Commitments)||Empty||Empty||X To be assessed in the selected fiscal year||Empty|

 |Accruals and Other General Entries||Empty||Empty||Empty||X To be assessed in the selected fiscal year|

 |Travel and Events||Empty||Empty||Empty||X To be assessed in the selected fiscal year|

 |Information Technology (IT) Controls|

 Includes: Oracle ERP (including iTravel), Government Acquisition Cards (GAC), Transport Canada Billing System (TCBS), Transport Pay System (TIPS), Leave and Extra Duty (LEX), Salary Management System (SMS), Hyperion (Corporate reporting)

-Transport Canada will also reassess the controls affected if any significant changes in key processes are introduced during the year.
+Transport Canada will also reassess the controls related to any significant changes in key processes that are introduced during the year.